ivangonzalez224/Portfolio/README.md

 # 📖 Portfolio: mobile first <a name="about-project"></a>

-**Portfolio: setup and mobile first** is an example to build a personal portfolio site and to demonstrate the ability to parse a Figma design, and to use Flexbox.
+**Portfolio: mobile first** is an example to build a personal portfolio site and to demonstrate the ability to parse a Figma design, and to use Flexbox.

 ## 🛠 Built With <a name="built-with"></a>